Zainnn15/Group_09/project_charter.md

 ### 5.3 Constraints

-- No survey has been done to know the expected customer base of this product.
-We have to tailor our products to a general audience.
+- No survey has been done to know the expected customer base of this product.This means we have to tailor our products to a general audience.